-Other travellers that we met along the way recommended Sintra.
-Like so many of our best adventures, it was unplanned.
-Our time constraint was a pre-booked apartment an hours drive north.
-We had only enough time to visit two of the town’s three palaces.
+We hadn’t originally planned a day in Sintra.
+Our time constraint was a pre-booked apartment an hours drive north in Obidos, another charming and recommended village.
+We had only enough time to visit two of the three palaces.

-- Pena Palace gets crowded, especially in summer.
-Parking is difficult but possible.
-There is a shuttle bus that runs from the entrance of Pena Park either up or back down the hill for only 2 Euros per person.
-Otherwise, it’s a 20-minute walk.
+- Large crowds visit Pena Palace, especially in summer.
+Parking is difficult.
+There is a low-cost shuttle bus that runs from the entrance of Pena Park up or back down the hill.
+Otherwise, it’s a 20-minute easy, but uphill walk.

 Have you been to Sintra?